UN-WORDED LETTERS: THE VEILS AND STONES PROJECT

 – Display of all the letters sewed into a line, each letter with its map underneath, hanging in the street near where they were written.
 The repeated material and loose ink markings seeming at first like all one language, on closer observation, reveal in each letter a distinct style.
 Like a pile of stones or a stack of leaves their unity is at first striking, but their individual markings and subtly are undeniable.
 Like fifty pairs of hands, held palm up… a single gesture shows the individual expression that is irresistibly human.

 – Being an exhibition of individual narrative mystery, rather than exposure, the letters appear as a line of painted veils whose beauty is their implication and invitation to imagination.
 They are what cannot be seen in clothing or on facebook.
 The mysteries of feeling and expression, the depth of which we share in our common humanity.

 – Wanting the exhibition, like the process, to be tactile (for, despite the digital age, we are physical creatures and understand, and feel connected to the world around us accordingly) I created clay ‘stones’ and inscribed symbols from the letters onto them so that, though the letters were out of reach the symbols could be studied by both eyes and fingers.
 These stones were placed in the street.
 Embedded in life outside of galleries.

-– The fact that the letter was unreadable to others meant some people delved deeper into personal expression than they might in recognizable language.
-Some wished to talk about what arose for them in the letters, others said they had found realizations or relief in expression but did not wish to share their experience, to relinquish the freedom they found outside of words.
+– The fact that the letter was unreadable to others meant some people delved deeper into personal expression than they might in recognisable language.
+Some wished to talk about what arose for them in the letters, others said they had found realisations or relief in expression but did not wish to share their experience, to relinquish the freedom they found outside of words.

 – Like the symbol writing process people had to think very hard about the map-links.
 Many said this second process had revealed further aspects of their own thought and understanding about a subject.
 Others found difficult subjects clarified by the ‘birds-eye-view’ of the mapping process.